 ABOUT THE BRAND

 In creating this company, founder and creative director, Katherine Tramposh, set out to create a company she would be proud to call her own.
 In that vein, she set out to construct a well-rounded, well researched company that’s bottom line is people, not profit.
 The brand is simply about doing the right thing, which as it turns out is a little more expensive but not any harder.
 In striving to create a company that supports people, Katherine, set out to find manufacturers and suppliers with the same vision of creating concrete change in their communities and in the way they do business.
-It took some time but the relationships that have been built, ensure that Kate and our team, is a team that is committed to making a permanent change in the fashion industry.
+It took some time but the relationships that have been built, ensure that Atelier Kate and our team, is a team that is committed to making a permanent change in business.

 Katherine, Kate, Katie… I answer to them all!!